- SAP HANA has an enormous number of exaggerated articles.

 Aspiration for SAP HANA Benefits!

 For example, one of the common issues that I find is that while the benefits are listed, the costs are not.
-How costs are addressed is through asserting that SAP HANA reduces TCO.
+How costs are addressed is by asserting that SAP HANA reduces TCO.
 How much seems to depend on the entity proposing.
 According to SAP, the TCO reduction is “dramatic.”
 According to Capgemini, the TCO reduction is “huge.”

 What are these things based upon?